rdlabo-team/capacitor-plugin-to-v4/README.md

 # capacitor-plugin-to-v4

 This is a command tool that automatically update the capacitor plugin version 3 to 4.
+This library follows the changes in https://github.com/ionic-team/create-capacitor-plugin/commit/03027bf603626ebfdba084cb9d9a1a359d008554

+At least, this library is used to make the following plugins Capacitor4-compatible.

+- @capacitor-community/admob
+- @capacitor-community/stripe
+- @capacitor-community/facebook-login

 ## usage